What is homeschooling?Tammie Bairen

 “A pupil is not above his teacher; but everyone, after he has been fully trained, will be like his teacher” Luke 6:40.

+Does SchoolhouseTeachers.com tell me what to teach?Tammie BairenWe are a curriculum site that provides a wide variety of choices for your family.
 We have developed a Scope and Sequence that lists the academic goals traditionally held for each grade level and where to find that information on SchoolhouseTeachers.com as well as areas where you may wish to supplement.